-But Tar Heels basketball coach Roy Williams said here on Wednesday that he was unaware of any imminent changes to UNCs admission standards for athletes.
+But Tar Heels basketball coach Roy Williams said here on Wednesday that he was unaware of any imminent changes to UNCs admittance standards for athletes.

 Im not so sure that everything that appeared is exactly what Chancellor Thorp meant, Williams told reporters at the ACCs annual basketball media day.
 I personally dont think that anybody in the ACC is going to try to do any of those new measures before everybody else does them.